45-year-old Venus Williams becomes the oldest woman since Martina Navratilova to win a singles match

+“Each week that I was training, I was, like, ‘Oh, my God, I don’t know if I’m good enough yet.’
+And then there would be weeks where I would leap forward.
+And there would be two weeks where I was, like, ‘Oh, God, it’s not happening.’
+Even the week leading up, (I thought), ‘Oh, my gosh, I need to improve so much more.’
+So it’s all a head game,” Williams said after her first singles match in more than a year and first singles victory in nearly two.

+Navratilova is the only woman older than Williams to win a singles match

-This was the first singles victory for Williams in nearly two years.
-The only older woman to win a match was Martina Navratilova at 47 in 2004.
+The only older woman to win a tour-level singles match was Martina Navratilova, whose last triumph came at 47 in 2004.

 The former No. 1-ranked Williams had not played singles in an official match since March 2024 in Miami, missing time while having surgery to remove uterine fibroids.
 She hadn't won in singles since August 2023 in Cincinnati.
 Until this week, she was listed by the WTA Tour as “inactive.”

-“I wanted to play a good match,” she told the fans, then added a phrase that drew appreciative roars: “and win the match.”
+“I wanted to play a good match,” Williams told the fans, then added a phrase that drew appreciative roars: “and win the match.”

-In the next game, Williams sprinted forward to reach a drop shot and replied with a winner.
-Soon, she led 4-2, then was closing that set.
+In the next game, Williams sprinted forward to reach a drop shot and replied with a forehand winner.

-She was accompanied by choruses of cheers.
-The first arrived when Williams walked out into the main stadium at the DC Open, a 7,000-seat arena that's more than twice as large as where she was for her doubles victory a day earlier.
-Another came when she strode from the sideline to the center of the court for the formality of the coin toss.
-The noise really reached a crescendo when Williams began hitting aces — at 110 mph and faster — the way she used to.
+The first chorus of cheers arrived when Williams walked out into the main stadium at the DC Open, a 7,000-seat arena that's more than twice as large as where she was for her doubles victory a day earlier.
+Another came when she strode from the sideline to the center of the court for the coin toss.
+The noise reached a crescendo when Williams began hitting aces — at 110 mph and faster — the way she used to.

+Keep in mind: Williams won four Grand Slam trophies before Stearns was born.

+Venus Williams hit big serves and groundstrokes just like she always did

+“She played some ball tonight,” Stearns said.
+“She was moving really well, which I wasn’t expecting too much, honestly.
+Her serves were just on fire.”

-There also were moments where Williams — who said her fiancé was in the stands — looked as if it had been just as long as it actually has since she competed, including in the opening game, when she got broken at love this way: forehand wide, forehand into the net, forehand long, backhand long.
+There also were moments where Williams — whose fiance was in the stands — looked as if it had been just as long as it actually has since she competed, including in the opening game, when she got broken at love this way: forehand wide, forehand into the net, forehand long, backhand long.

 At the end, it took Williams a bit of extra effort to close things out.
 She kept holding match points and kept failing to convert them.
 But eventually, on her sixth chance, Williams powered in a 112 mph serve that Stearns returned into the net.
 That was it: Williams smiled wide as can be, raised a fist and jogged to the net to shake hands, then performed her customary post-win pirouette-and-wave.